BBBase-EHeresy-PPPub/PPPub/docs/scenarios/war_in_rohan.md

 The Good player deploys their force on top of the Deeping Wall.
 The Evil player then deploys their force anywhere within the eastern half of the board.

-**SPECIAL RULES**

-*Ladders* — *Carried into battle by the Uruk-hai, these siege ladders are used to get the forces of Isengard onto walls and into battle.*

-Siege Ladders are Heavy Objects that require four or more models to move them at full speed rather than two.
-They have no Defence characteristic and so cannot be targeted or damaged by shooting or in combat.
-If a Siege Ladder is moved within 3" of the Deeping Wall, it can be raised up against the walls.
-An Uruk-hai at the base of an upright ladder may move up it at full speed, and may even charge after climbing the ladder if able to do so.

-*Berserkers* — *The Uruk-hai Berserkers are the toughest fighters in the Uruk-hai army and will often be raised up atop the ladders to get them directly into the fight.*

-When a Siege Ladder is raised, a single Uruk-hai Berserker within 1" of the ladder may be raised with it.
-Place the Berserker in base contact with the walls next to the point where the ladder was raised; it may then act as normal.
-If the Berserker cannot be placed on the walls, then it is placed at the top of the ladder in combat with any models preventing it from being placed on the walls.
-The Berserker will count as defending an elevated position in this case.

-*Knocking Down Ladders* — *Those atop the Deeping Wall must try to knock down the ladders in order to prevent the Uruk-hai from flooding the battlements.*

-Ladders can be pushed down as described on page 122 of the main rules manual.
-Models that were on a ladder that is pushed down will suffer falling damage as normal.

 **OBJECTIVES**

 The Uruk-hai must raise the ladders in order to get atop the walls and begin the assault on Helm's Deep, while those atop the walls must try to prevent the Uruk-hai from raising the ladders and knock down the ones that are placed up.